BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

             } else {
 ```
-And then parse the data.
+And then parse the data that you're receiving.
 Here, you're pulling the JSON results into an `NSDictionary`:
 ```
                 if let urlContent = data {